skelsec/aardwolf/README.md

 :triangular_flag_on_post: This is the public repository of aardwolf, for latest version and updates please consider supporting us through https://porchetta.industries/

 # AARDWOLF - Asynchronous RDP client in Python
-This project is aimed to play around the RDP protocol.
+This project is aimed to play around the RDP and VNC protocols.

 ## :triangular_flag_on_post: Sponsors